 - get information about other community services, schools, and health care.

 - Settlement Worker

-Settlement workers generally work at a settlement agency and provide one-on-one guidance to new immigrants and refugees in terms of their personal settlement needs.
+Settlement workers generally work at a settlement agency and provide one-on-one help to new immigrants and refugees for their personal settlement needs.

 - Short hearing

 A person may make a refugee claim based on their “membership in a particular social group.”
-In Canada there are three possible categories of social groups:
+In Canada, there are three possible types of social groups:

-Groups whose members voluntarily associate for reasons so fundamental to their human dignity that they should not be forced to leave the association, and
+- members voluntarily group together for reasons so important to their human dignity that they should not be forced apart (for example, human rights activists), and

 - Social Insurance Number (SIN)

-This is a 9-digit number, issued by Service Canada, that you need to work in Canada or access government programs and benefits.
+A 9-digit number from Service Canada that you need if you want to work in Canada or use government programs and benefits.

 - Special hearing